Medically reviewed by Drugs.com. Last updated on May 7, 2020.

 - Place the SINUVA Sinus Implant amongst the sinus polyps with the cap oriented toward the posterior ethmoid sinus, and with the Implant positioned as superiorly as possible in the sinus.
 The long ends of the Implant should be in approximately the 2 o'clock, 4 o'clock, 8 o'clock and 10 o'clock positions, respectively.
 Confirm final placement of the SINUVA Sinus Implant by endoscopic visualization.
 To adjust the position of the SINUVA Sinus Implant, use the Seeker on the Delivery System or standard endoscopic surgical instruments.

 The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
 The Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-The SINUVA Sinus Implant can be removed at any time at the physician's discretion using standard endoscopic instruments.
+Remove the SINUVA Sinus Implant by day 90 or earlier at the physician's discretion using standard endoscopic instruments.